johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2013-08-08-announcing-jquery-validation.md

 ---
-title: "Announcing jQuery Validation Unobtrusive Native..."
+title: 'Announcing jQuery Validation Unobtrusive Native...'
 authors: johnnyreilly
 tags: []
 hide_table_of_contents: false
 ---

 I've been busy working on an open source project called **[jQuery Validation Unobtrusive Native](http://github.com/johnnyreilly/jQuery.Validation.Unobtrusive.Native)**.
 [To see it in action take a look here](http://johnnyreilly.github.io/jQuery.Validation.Unobtrusive.Native/).

 ## A Little Background

 I noticed a little while ago that jQuery Validation was now providing native support for validation driven by HTML 5 data attributes.
 As you may be aware, Microsoft shipped [jquery.validate.unobtrusive.js](http://bradwilson.typepad.com/blog/2010/10/mvc3-unobtrusive-validation.html) back with MVC 3. ([I have written about it before.](http://icanmakethiswork.blogspot.com/2012/08/jquery-unobtrusive-validation.html)) It provided a way to apply data model validations to the client side using a combination of jQuery Validation and HTML 5 data attributes.